rebane2001/ponymote-studio/README.md

 * Has all the features you would ever want from it (provided you can code and it's possible to do in HTML5/JS)

 ## Features I wish we had (might be implemented in the future)
-* Uploading separate images and turning them into a stylesheet (could be done with a HTML5 canvas)
+* Uploading separate images and turning them into a spritesheet (could be done with a HTML5 canvas)